opensafely-core/ehrql/docs/includes/generated_docs/schemas/raw.tpp.md

 <p class="dimension-indicator"><code>many rows per patient</code></p>
 ## isaric

+!!! warning "Access to this table requires the `isaric` permission"

+    Access to ISARIC data is usually agreed at the project application stage.
+If you're unsure as to whether you do or should have access please speak to your co-pilot or to OpenSAFELY support.

 ISARIC is a dataset of COVID-19-related hospital admissions, with coverage across the majority of hospitals across the UK, including much richer clinical information